Skip to main content

 detections = op.to_image_space()(detections)

-segments = op.axsegmentation()(detections, masks)
+segments = op.ax_segmentation()(detections, masks)

-Cascade Pipeline (foreach + croproi)
+Cascade Pipeline (for_each + crop_roi)

-Work in progress: Cascade support (op.foreach, op.croproi) is not yet complete.
+Work in progress: Cascade support (op.for_each, op.crop_roi) is not yet complete.
 The API shape shown below reflects the planned design but may change.

-Cascade pipelines run a second-stage model on each detection from the first stage. foreach iterates over a list, and croproi extracts the image region for each detection.
+Cascade pipelines run a second-stage model on each detection from the first stage. for_each iterates over a list, and crop_roi extracts the image region for each detection.

 pipeline = op.seq(